COMPETITION PANEL JUDGES

 Anamika has been teaching Hindustani Vocal music for more than 15 years now.
 Many of her students have been performing in the USA and in India.

-Dr. Chaerin Kim
+Dr. Chaerin Kim, ARAM

 South Korea, USA